ytaa/doors_exporter/README.md

 ## Usage
 First you need to prepare a JSON configuration file that provides some basic information about the environment (like path to the DOORS executable) and specifies the list of modules to be exported.

 Below you can find a basic configuration file `basic_config.json`.
 Lines starting with *//* are additional comments - they need to be deleted because comments are not part of standard JSON format.
+For valid example configuration file see [basic_config.json](examples/basic_config.json).

 ```json
 {